OlderDyad/static-football-rankings/_AAA_Instructions/MSHSS_cvs_creation.md

+Quick Steps:

+cd C:\Users\demck\OneDrive\Football_2024\static-football-rankings\python_scripts

+**.\venv\Scripts\Activate**

+**python MHSAA_WebScrapper.py**

+Sport: Select Football.
+Start Date: Enter the first date you want to collect.
+End Date: Enter the last date you want to collect.
+Level: Select Varsity.
+Click the ‘Search’ button manually.

+Do you want to append to the existing CSV file (a) or overwrite it (w)? [a/w]:
+Enter w (overwrite) to create a new CSV file for this session.

+Step 5: Run Again for 8-Man Scores
+Run the script again:

+python MHSAA_WebScrapper.py
+When the page opens, change the Level filter to 8-Man.

 Step 1: Open Your Terminal & Activate Python Virtual Environment Open Windows PowerShell or Command Prompt.
 Navigate to your Python script folder: